 Like me, you just might find that your desperation leads to exactly what God knew you needed all along.

 If you’re an introvert and/or HSP as well, check out Jamie’s upcoming book, Introverted Mom: Your Guide to More Calm, Less Guilt, and Quiet Joy.
-Preorder it before the release date of May 7th and receive four bonuses worth $75!
+Only two weeks left to preorder it before the release date of May 7th and receive four bonuses worth $75!

 Originally published on April 18, 2016.